neondatabase/website/content/docs/guides/read-replica-guide.md

 updatedOn: '2024-01-10T18:34:05.858Z'
 ---

-[Read replicas](/docs/introduction/read-replicas) are supported with the [Neon Pro Plan](/docs/introduction/pro-plan).
+[Read replicas](/docs/introduction/read-replicas) are supported with the Neon paid plans.
 This guide will lead you through the process of creating and managing read replicas.

 The general methodology of using read replicas to segregate read-only work from your production database operations can be applied to a variety of uses cases, such as: